iam-Adithya/bedrock-chat-pdf/README.md

     - The PDF text is split into chunks
     - Using the Amazon Titan Embedding Model, create the vector representation of the chunks
     - Using FAISS, save the vector index locally
-    - Upload the index to Amazon S3 bucket (You can use other vector stores like OpenSearch, Pinecone, PgVector etc., but for this demo, I chose cost effective S3)
+    - Upload the index to Amazon S3 bucket (You can use other vector stores like OpenSearch, Pinecone, PgVector etc.,I chose cost effective S3)

 ### Docker Commands: